Donaboyev/flag-quiz-app/README.md

 # Simple Flags Quiz App
 A simple flags quiz application.
 You can check your knowledge about flags.
-A simple determinant calculator app.

 ## Here is a demo